PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 must remain unconsumed.
 The same helper remains the attention-gate/QDQ callback;
 its newly exposed tuple will occupy that parent's existing callback slot, but the parent currently discards its own result and has no summary or guard.

+The runner and helper now return the active three-dictionary tuple for both policies.
+The sole post-QDQ direct call retains `_layout_pass_set_1_transpose_unary_fanout_results` between the final suffix and final safe-binary results.
+It remains unconsumed and observation-only.

+The attention-gate/QDQ callback slot now contains the default-policy tuple instead of `None`, but its parent still discards the enclosing result.
+No child owner, active pass-ID order, policy, shared scope, cleanup timing, summary, guard, dependency, public behavior, or TensorFlow boundary changed.